AyushJuyal07/Weather-App/README.md

 # Start production server
 npm start

+---

 🌍 Deployment
-The application is deployed on Vercel with:
+The application is deployed on Vercel

-Static generation

-Global CDN

-Environment variable support

-📌 Key Learnings
-Real-world Next.js migration strategies

-Handling dependency version mismatches

-Maintaining UI parity during framework changes

-Working with React Query + SSR/SSG

-Production-grade project structuring
+---

 👤 Author
 Ayush Juyal